Kshamas123/js_quote_generator/README.md

-A dynamic and visually appealing web app that generates random quotes at the click of a button.
+A dynamic and visually appealing website that generates random quotes at the click of a button.
 Each quote is paired with the name of its author, providing users with a new, inspiring thought every time they interact.